Shelter-Building Workshop this Summer

 - Hair dryer

-- Assemble your materials.
-Shown here: 2 storage boxes, insulation material (styrofoam), tubing, utility knife or saw. span>
+Assemble your materials.
+Shown here: 2 storage boxes, insulation material (styrofoam), tubing, utility knife or saw.

-- Place the smaller box inside the larger box and make sure the lid of the outer box wil still close.
+Place the smaller box inside the larger box and make sure the lid of the outer box will still close.

-- Place the smaller box inside the larger box and line up the cut-out circles.
-Squeeze the flexible plastic tubing together and pass it through both circels, making sure it fits snugly.
+Place the smaller box inside the larger box and line up the cut-out circles.
+Squeeze the flexible plastic tubing together and pass it through both circles, making sure it fits snugly.

 How to Build a Snug Wooden Winter Shelter